fastlane/docs/docs/actions/hg_push.md

-> The mercurial equivalent of [`push_to_git_remote`](#push_to_git_remote) — pushes your local commits to a remote mercurial repo.
+> The mercurial equivalent of [push_to_git_remote](https://docs.fastlane.tools/actions/push_to_git_remote/).
+Pushes your local commits to a remote mercurial repo.
 Useful when local changes such as adding a version bump commit or adding a tag are part of your lane’s actions.

 hg_push ||